FBCSP Toolbox Architecture

 FBCSP

-This class is used for carrying out FBCSP as proposed by Ang et al, 2012.
-There are two methods provided, namely, fit() and tranform() that are used to derive the FBCSP filters and compute the projected features, respectively.
+that are used to derive the FBCSP filters and compute the projected features, respectively.
 This class assumes that the data has already been filtered and arranged in a 4D numpy.ndarray.
-In order to carry out filtering as per the original settings and design proposed by the authors in Ang et al, 2012, the MLEngine.FilterBank can be used.
-The FBCSP class invokes the CSP class (in a composition) to get the FBCSP filters (FBCSP.fit()) and compute the FBCSP features (FBCSP.transform()).
-For details on how CSP is computed, please refer to the documentation of the CSP class.
+In order to carry out filtering as per the original settings and design proposed by the authors in Ang et al, 2012, the MLEngine.FilterBank

 CSP

-This class is used to derive the CSP spatial filters (CSP.fit()) from pre-filtered EEG data for a given pair of classes.
-Once the filters have been obtained, CSP.transform() can then be invoked to get the CSP filtered features.
-The FBCSP depends on this class (in a composition).
+depends on this class (in a composition).
 However, this class can also be used independently to compute only the CSP features as well.
 For example, if a user wishes to compute a differnt variant of CSP, they can then leverage this class.

 Classifier